Euclid preparation. CIV. Impact of galaxy intrinsic alignment modelling choices on Euclid 3x2pt cosmology: Modelling

 Finally, the observed \gls{gc} angular power spectrum (GG) originates from purely galaxy-galaxy (gg) and magnification-magnification ($\mu \mu$) contributions, together with a combination from both (g$\mu$ and $\mu$g):

 where now the subscripts $i,j$ correspond to the lens redshift bins.
-In our study, we only consider the GG auto-correlations of lens redshift bins, since the contribution from cross-correlations is expected to be subdominant, their inclusion might introduce additional systematics \citep{Porredon_cross_correlations}, and the computation time is decreased by ignoring them.
+In our study, we only considered the GG auto-correlations of lens redshift bins since the contribution from cross-correlations is expected to be sub-dominant, their inclusion might introduce additional systematics \citep{Porredon_cross_correlations}, and the computation time is decreased by ignoring them.